 English language proficency is the major factor to study the performance of EAL pupils.
 Research on the relationship between fluency in English and attainment in inner London also confirms that language barriers remain one of the key factors affecting the performance of English as Additional Language (EAL) pupils in British schools (Demie 2011 and 2012; Strand 2006 and Strand and Demie 2005).
 There are no national validated scales that are complementary to the current English assessment scales used in the national curriculum (NALDIC 2005).
-However, this study; based on well moderated English fluency stages at a Local authority level by EAL professionals, teachers and LA advisers (see Strand and Demie 2005), confirmed that there is a strong relationship between stage of fluency in English and educational attainment.
-The results suggest that the percentage of pupils attaining level 4 or above at KS2 and 5 or more A-C at GCSE increased as stage of proficiency in English increased.
-Pupils in the early stages of fluency performed at low levels, while EAL pupils who were fully fluent in English far outstripped pupils for whom English was their only language (see Strand 1999; Demie 2013; Demie and Strand 2006 and Strand and Demie 2005).
+However, a study based on well moderated English fluency stages at an Inner London local authority by EAL professionals, teachers and LA advisers (see Strand and Demie 2005), confirmed that there is a strong relationship between stage of fluency in English and educational attainment.
+The results suggest that the percentage of pupils attaining level 4 or above at KS2 or 5 or more A-C at GCSE increases as their proficiency in English increases.
+EAL pupils in the early stages of English fluency performed at low levels, while EAL pupils who were fully fluent in English far outstripped even pupils for whom English was their only language (see Strand 1999; Demie 2013; Demie and Strand 2006 and Strand and Demie 2005).

-However, EAL proficiency data is not available at the national level.
-The Government collect only Ethncity, language and EAL aggregated data.
+However, at the moment EAL proficiency data is not available at the national level.
+The Government collects only ethnicity, language and EAL aggregated data.
 As a result of a lack of national data we will use data from Lambeth local authority as a case study.
-The authority has a history of collecting reliable data on level of fluency and language at home, for all pupils attending the authority schools since 1990 (Demie and Strand 2006).
+The authority has a history of collecting reliable data on level of fluency and language at home, for all pupils attending the authority's schools since 1990 (Demie and Strand 2006).

 The case study LA is one of the most ethnically, linguistically and culturally diverse boroughs in Britain.
 In common with many other inner London boroughs, the LA has a high proportion of pupils whose first language is not English.
-The LA 2014 EAL English language fluency survey showed that overall 86.3% of pupils in schools belonged to black and other ethnic minority communities.
-The variety of different languages spoken has increased, with 150 different languages spoken by Lambeth pupils in 2014.
-Approximately 52% of pupils in primary schools and 43% in secondary schools were classed as bilingual.
-Of those pupils who spoke or understood a language in addition to English, 38% at KS1 and 11% at GCSE were classified as non-fluent in English (Table 10).
+The LA 2015 EAL English language fluency survey showed that overall 85.7% of pupils in LA schools belonged to black and ethnic minority communities.
+The variety of different languages spoken has increased, with 150 different languages spoken by Lambeth pupils in 2015.
+Approximately 53% of pupils in primary schools and 46% in secondary schools were classed as being EAL.
+Of those pupils who spoke or understood a language in addition to English, 39% at KS1, 30% at KS2 and 10% at GCSE were classified as non-fluent in English (Table 11).

-Fluency Level Кеу Кеу Кеу Stage 1 Stage 2 Stage 4 EAL Stage 1 (Beginners-New to English) 5% 2% 1% EAL Stage 2 (Becoming familiar with English) 14% 5% 2% EAL Stage 3 (Becoming confident as user of English) 19% 17% 8% EAL Stage 4 (Fully Fluent in English) 13% 29% 32% English Only 49% 47% 58%
+Fluency Level Key Stage 1 Key Stage 2 Key Stage 4 EAL Stage 1 (Beginners-New to English) 6% 2% 1% EAL Stage 2 (Becoming familiar with English) 16% 9% 2% EAL Stage 3 (Becoming confident as user of English) 17% 19% 7% EAL Stage 4 (Fully Fluent in English) 13% 23% 30% EAL Stage 1-3 (Not Fluent in English) 39% 30% 10% English Only 48% 47% 52%

-Table 10: Pupils at each level of fluency by Key Stage in 2013-14
+Table 11: Pupils at each level of fluency by Key Stage in 2014-15